- Home

 In the Clinical Dental Hygiene program, we accept a class once a year starting in the Fall semester.

 The Dental Hygiene Department does not recommend repeating courses.
-If you decide to repeat a course, then as stated in the admission selection process, the original course grade and the repeated course grade will be averaged into the overall GPA to determine the ranking of your GPA for the admission process.
+If you decide to repeat a course and the department offering the course allows it, then as stated in the admission selection process, the original course grade and the repeated course grade will be averaged into the overall GPA to determine the ranking of your GPA for the admission process.